hbina/lupinas-lullaby/README.md

 ## Help

 ```
-lupinas-lullaby 0.1.4
+lupinas-lullaby 0.3.2
 Hanif Bin Ariffin <hanif.ariffin.4326@gmail.com>
-Automatically generate TypeScript interfaces from a Swagger spec file.

 USAGE:
-    lupinas-lullaby [OPTIONS]
+    lupinas-lullaby [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help                Prints help information
+        --skip-empty-types    Skip empty types because some linter will complain.
+                              Possibly only relevant in languages with structural typing e.g. TypeScript.
+        --stdin               Accepts input from stdin
     -V, --version             Prints version information

 OPTIONS:
-        --auth_password <auth_password>    The basic authentication username payload to pass along.
+        --auth-password <auth-password>         The basic authentication username payload to pass along.
-        --auth_user <auth_user>            The basic authentication password payload to pass along.
+        --auth-user <auth-user>                 The basic authentication password payload to pass along.
         --file <file>                           The Swagger file to parse.
-        --outfile <outfile>                The destination file to write to.
-                                           If this value is not specified, it will simply write to stdout.
+        --skip-type-name <skip-type-name>...
+Skip types with the given name.
+                                                Useful if the swagger file overwrites some implicitly imported classes
+                                                or its messing up type checking.
+                                                Takes multiple occurences.
         --url <url>                             The URL to the Swagger file.
 Must be a URL to a JSON/YAML resource
+        --write <write>                         The destination file to write to.
+                                                If this value is not specified, it will simply write to stdout.
 ```

 ## Example